dmcable/spacexr/README.md

 After identifying cell types, Robust Cell Type Differential Expression (RCTDE) learns cell type-specific differential expresion on spatial transcriptomics dataset.
-RCTDE inputs one or more user-defined *predictive variables*, which are biologically-relevant axes along which differential expression is hypothesized.
-These variables can be generally defined, but some choices for predictive variables include spatial position, cellular microenvironmnet, or cell-to-cell interactions.
-RCTDE then identifies, for each cell type, genes that are significantly differentially expressed as a function of the predictive variables.
+RCTDE inputs one or more user-defined *covariates*, which are biologically-relevant axes along which differential expression is hypothesized.
+These variables can be generally defined, but some choices for covariates include spatial position, cellular microenvironmnet, or cell-to-cell interactions.
+RCTDE then identifies, for each cell type, genes that are significantly differentially expressed as a function of the covariates.
 Similar to RCTD, RCTDE can operate on spatial data containing single cells or cell type mixtures.
 Differential expression can be learned across one or multiple biological replicates or samples.

 Code for generating the figures of our RCTD paper, Robust decomposition of cell type mixtures in spatial transcriptomics, is located